Xiaosong50/ITMD-510-CinemaTicketSystem/README.md

-This project is made by JAVA, JavaFX, JBDC, MySQL.
+This project is made by JAVA, JavaFX, MySQL.

 The URL of Database: